Thailand: Climate

+Southern Thailand is characterised by mild weather year-round with less diurnal and seasonal variations in temperatures due to maritime influences.
+It receives abundant rainfall, particularly during October to November.
 Thailand is among the world's ten countries that are most exposed to climate change.
 In particular, it is highly vulnerable to rising sea levels and extreme weather events.

 Biodiversity and conservation

 National parks in Thailand are defined as an area that contains natural resources of ecological importance or unique beauty, or flora and fauna of special importance.
 Thailand's protected areas include 156 national parks, 58 wildlife sanctuaries, 67 non-hunting areas, and 120 forest parks.
-They cover almost 31 percent of the kingdom's territory.

-The parks are administered by the National Parks, Wildlife and Plant Conservation Department (DNP), of the Ministry of Natural Resources and Environment (MNRE).
+They cover almost 31 per cent of the kingdom's territory.
+The parks are administered by the National Parks, Wildlife and Plant Conservation Department (DNP) of the Ministry of Natural Resources and Environment (MNRE).
+The Khao Kheow Open Zoo in Chonburi is the second largest zoo in Asia.
+The largest national park of Thailand is Kaeng Krachan National Park.

-Thailand has a mediocre but improving performance in the global Environmental Performance Index (EPI) with an overall ranking of 91 out of 180 countries in 2016.
-The environmental areas where Thailand performs worst (i.e., highest-ranking) are air quality (167), environmental effects of the agricultural industry (106), and the climate and energy sector (93), the later mainly because of a high CO2 emission per KWh produced.
+Thailand has a mediocre but improving performance in the global Environmental Performance Index (EPI), with an overall ranking of 91 out of 180 countries in 2016.
+The environmental areas where Thailand performs worst (i.e., highest-ranking) are air quality (167), environmental effects of the agricultural industry (106), and the climate and energy sector (93), the later mainly because of a high CO2 emission per kWh produced.
 Thailand performs best (i.e., lowest-ranking) in water resource management (66), with some major improvements expected for the future, and sanitation (68).
 The country had a 2019 Forest Landscape Integrity Index mean score of 6.00/10, ranking it 88th globally out of 172 countries.

 The population of elephants, the country's national symbol, has fallen from 100,000 in 1850 to an estimated 2,000.
 Poachers have long hunted elephants for ivory and hides, and now increasingly for meat.
 Young elephants are often captured for use in tourist attractions or as work animals, where there have been claims of mistreatment.
-However, their use has declined since the government banned logging in 1989.
+In 1989, the government banned the use of elephants for logging, leading many elephant owners to move their domesticated animals to the tourism industry.

 Poaching of protected species remains a major problem.
 Tigers, leopards, and other large cats are hunted for their pelts.
 Many are farmed or hunted for their meat, which supposedly has medicinal properties.
 Although such trade is illegal, the well-known Bangkok market Chatuchak is still known for the sale of endangered species.
 The practice of keeping wild animals as pets affects species such as Asiatic black bear, Malayan sun bear, white-handed lar, pileated gibbon, and binturong.